 If you listen to anything on a personal device, please use headphones!
 Also, please don’t be that person that blasts your music to ear-splitting levels, making the rest of us listen to it too.
 Whether on an airplane, on a train, or sitting at an airport, if you are sitting next to people for extended periods of time, please use headphones and don’t max out your volume.

-Since you know you’ll be sitting very closely to people on an airplane for a few hours, please practice good hygiene.
+Since we all sit very closely to people on airplanes, please practice good hygiene.
 On the other hand, don’t bathe yourself in cologne or perfume.
 Either ends of the extreme can be equally noxious.
 If you’re a person with sweaty and stinky feet, you know it.
 Please don’t make us have to endure the smell of your feet by taking off your shoes during a flight.
-If there’s a chance you’ll want to take your shoes off, at least wear moisture-wicking socks and apply some foot/shoe odor spray or powder before leaving for the airport.
+If there’s a chance you’ll want to take your shoes off, at least be a courteous flyer and wear moisture-wicking socks and apply some foot/shoe odor spray or powder before leaving for the airport.

 As a parent myself, I know what it’s like to fly with infants and small children – it’s extremely difficult.
 Most of us parents try to do anything and everything to keep our babies from crying.
 Personally, I was more upset by my child crying than anyone else around me.
 I know it’s a nuisance!
 (If it might bother you, be sure to pack headphones or ear plugs.)
 The parents you should be upset with are the ones that don’t keep an eye on their older kids, let them run down the aisles, or kick the back of your seat.
 When the children are old enough to behave and don’t, it’s the parents’ fault.
 But for the babies, give them some slack and empathize with the parent.
 They feel worse than you do.